flljy940/tp/docs/DeveloperGuide.md

 **Main components of the architecture**

 **`Main`** (consisting of classes [`Main`](https://github.com/AY2425S2-CS2103T-T16-4/tp/tree/master/src/main/java/seedu/address/Main.java) and [`MainApp`](https://github.com/AY2425S2-CS2103T-T16-4/tp/tree/master/src/main/java/seedu/address/MainApp.java)) is in charge of the app launch and shut down.
-* At app launch, it initializes the other components in the correct sequence, and connects them up with each other.
+* At app launch, it initialises the other components in the correct sequence, and connects them up with each other.
 * At shut down, it shuts down the other components and invokes cleanup methods where necessary.

 The bulk of the app's work is done by the following four components: